PreciousChicken/blog/content/posts/azure-react-apod.md

 If you are just interested in uploading any old React Single Page Application to Azure then you can safely skip this section and leave the default create-react-app settings in place.

 However that does seems a bit dull.
-The (somewhate detailed) instructions below will let us create a rather lovely app where we can pick NASA's Astronomy Photo of the Day by date.
+The (somewhat detailed) instructions below will let us create a rather lovely app where we can pick NASA's Astronomy Photo of the Day by date.

 #### 3a.
 Change app title and description